Unleashing the Power of Data Tsunami: A Comprehensive Survey on Data Assessment and Selection for Instruction Tuning of Language Models: Quality-based Selection

-where $\beta_1$ and $\beta_2$ denote the largest and second largest element of the probability $P(x_{i(<j)};\theta)\in\mathbb{R}^{N_{\text{vocab}}}$ for the newly generated $j$-th token.
-However, ~\cite{wu2023self} finds that such uncertainty-based data sampling methods perform worse than random sampling on Databricks-Dolly~\cite{conover2023free}, SelfInstruct-Davinci~\cite{taori2023alpaca}, and SelfInstruct-GPT4~\cite{peng2023instruction}.
+where $\beta_1$ and $\beta_2$ denote the largest and second largest elements of the probability $P(x_{i(<j)};\theta)\in\mathbb{R}^{N_{\text{vocab}}}$ for the newly generated $j$-th token.
+However, ~\cite{wu2023self} find that such uncertainty-based data sampling methods perform worse than random sampling on Databricks-Dolly~\cite{conover2023free}, SelfInstruct-Davinci~\cite{taori2023alpaca}, and SelfInstruct-GPT4~\cite{peng2023instruction}.

-\paragraph{Remark} Hybrid techniques that simultaneously combines perplexity, uncertainty, reward scores, and other training-aware metrics are promising in selecting unbiased high quality samples.
+\paragraph{Remark} Hybrid techniques that simultaneously combine perplexity, uncertainty, reward scores, and other training-aware metrics are promising in selecting unbiased high quality samples.
 In consideration of the training and inference cost, it is feasible to employ small proxy models as alternatives for computing model-based indicators.